Skip to main content

 • On the Monthly Finance database, a rollup sums expenses from a detailed transactions database

 Setting up a rollup: add a Rollup property, select the relation to pull data from, choose the property to aggregate, and pick the calculation (count, sum, average, etc.).
+It takes maybe two minutes.
+The payoff lasts forever.

 Notion AI Features